theseion/libgit2-pharo-bindings/README.md

 ####github support

 The current bindings include very crude patches to allow pull and push operations to / from remote repositories (e.g. github).
-For this to work you will need a repository with [FileTree](https://github.com/dalehenrich/filetree) layout, where the FileTree packages are in the top level directory (the same the .git directory is in).
+For this to work you will need:
+  - a repository with [FileTree](https://github.com/dalehenrich/filetree) layout, where the FileTree packages are in the top level directory (the same the .git directory is in)
+  - the repository to use the branch 'master' (no other branches supported)
+  - the remote to have the name 'origin'

 ####disclaimer

 This project is still very experimental and push / pull operations have been implemented for convenience only.
 I use them for daily development but be prepared for unexpected behavior and VM crashes.
+I will update the instructions in this document while I make progress.